-Problem Suggestion Notes No fluorescent signal is detected during the PCR Confirm that the PCR setup was correct by checking the signal obtained for the PCR spike-in control.
-No fluorescent signal detected during the PCR, but the PCR Check that the filter in the qPCR cycler was set to SYBR Green. spike-in gives a valid signal.
+No fluorescent Confirm that the PCR setup was correct by checking the signal is detected signal is detected signal obtained for the PCR spike-in control. during the PCR Check that the filter in the qPCR cycler was set to SYBR detected during the Green.
+PCR, but the PCR Check that the optical road is at the correct step of the Problem Suggestion Notes detected during the Green signal is detected , , , spike in gives a valid detected during the 1 7 signal. qPCR cycles. spike-in gives a valid signal.
 Check that the optical read is at the correct step of the qPCR cycles.